mattmallencode/crm/README.md

 | :-: | :-: |
 | Primary Key, Integer | String |

-+ team_id - auto-incremented integer which is used as the primary key to uniquely identify a team
++ team_id - auto-incremented integer, used as the primary key
 + name - name of the team

 #### Invites